“Outsiders only know half the truth about this city.” ~ The New York Times on Chicago – Christmas Eve 1893

 “As the school year starts again, Let’s Move! is celebrating a major accomplishment.
 More than 4,000 schools have achieved certification in the Healthier US School Challenge, a voluntary initiative that awards schools for creating healthier school environments for America’s schoolchildren.
 In February 2010, First Lady Michelle Obama issued a challenge to certify 1,250 schools in the Healthier US School Challenge by the end of June 2011 and then to add 1,000 schools per year for the following two years.
 This summer, we hit the First Lady’s 2012 goal as well as the 2013 goal, a year ahead of schedule!” ~ From the Obama White House Archives

-The following excerpt is from the Obama White House archives:
+The following excerpt about this revolutionary government website is from the Obama White House archives:

 The Federal government seeks to harness the expertise and insight that lies “outside the beltway” support the broad adoption of community solutions that work, and form high-impact collaborations with researchers, the private sector and civil society, to solve tough problems.